 _______ DD FORM 771/Questionnaire EYEWEAR PRESCRIPTION glasses, you must complete a DD FORM 771/Questionnaire.
 This form MUST ALSO be included in your deployment packet, even if glasses/contacts are not required.
 In that case, simply write "glasses not required" on the form.
 The DD771 is the only form accepted by DoD when ordering prescription eyewear.
 Also please make ensure the Pupillary Distance (PD) both near and far are annotated on the form.
 NO OTHER FORM OF PRESCRIPTION CAN BE ACCEPTED.
 (You can include your civilian prescription with the DD771.)
 PRESCRIPTION MUST NOT BE OLDER THAN ONE YEAR.

-_______ Visual Acuity (Both Near and Far).
-Either doctor’s note or annotated on the DD Form 2808 (Block 61).
+_______ Visual Acuity (Both Near and Far with and without glasses).
+Either doctor’s note or annotated on the DD Form 2808 (Blocks 61 and 63).
 This is the only vision test that is initially required.
 You will be notified if further testing is needed.

 _______ INITIAL ENTRY Tuberculosis (TB) Risk Assessment Tool